willroberts/rpg/readme.md

 ### III.
 Improvements

+- [ ] Reduce the scale of tiles, add more of them
+- [ ] Fix tile rendering bug
+- [ ] Make HUD not part of the moveable surface
+- [ ] Make HUD look better
 - [ ] Start Menu
 - [ ] Artificial Intelligence
 	- [ ] Enemies can see Player within N tiles
 	- [ ] Enemies advance one step toward the player when spotted
 	-	[ ] Enemies have limited decision making and may flee
 - [ ] Fog of War
-- [ ] Fix tile rendering bug
-- [ ] Make HUD look better
-- [ ] Make HUD not part of the moveable surface
+- [ ] Address all FIXME and TODO notes
-- [ ] Reduce the scale of tiles, add more of them

 ### IV.
 Increased Depth